-- 1. English proficiency requirements must be met before foreign students can submit their plan of study.
+- 1. English proficiency requirements must be met before international students can submit their plan of study.
 English proficiency of domestic students will be left to the discretion of the advisor and advisory committee.
 Students who wish help with their writing can obtain more information from the Purdue Online Writing Lab (OWL) at http://owl.english.purdue.edu/. - 2.
-The selection of an advisory committee and the filing of the plan of study must be completed before the end of the student's second semester. - All committee members must have a Purdue identifier - Non-Purdue individuals serving as committee members must submit a resume to the Agronomy Graduate Coordinator that identifies the individual, provides contact information, educational degrees, current position, area of research, and why this individual is needed on the committee.
+The selection of an advisory committee and the filing of the plan of study must be completed before the end of the student's second semester. - All advisory committee members must have a Purdue identifier - Non-Purdue individuals serving as advisory committee members must submit a resume to the Agronomy Graduate Program Coordinator that identifies the individual, provides contact information, educational degrees, current position, area of research, and why this individual is needed on the advisory committee.
 An identification number will be requested from the Graduate School. - 1.
-A Plan of study (ePOS) outlining the courses to be taken (or already taken) as part of your degree needs to be submitted online (see 'Processing your Plan of Study') by the end of your first year. - Total of 30 credit hours of research and coursework - Research credit hours not documented on ePOS - A maximum of nine Purdue credit hours of coursework at the 50000- and 60000- level used to satisfy the requirements of one (and only one) Purdue master's degree may be used on the plan of study for a second Purdue master's degree.
-Coursework used to satisfy the requirements of a master's degree from an institution other than Purdue may not be used on a Purdue master's plan of study. - No more than six credit hours of 30000- or 40000- level courses at Purdue are allowed on the ePOS - Before the plan is submitted online the student should meet with his/her advisory committee with a rough draft of the plan of study.
-Plans of study will be typed by the student on the web and sent to the Agronomy Graduate Coordinator to check for errors. - The ePOS is then approved by the Agronomy Graduate Chair.
-You will be notified after approval. - The ePOS is then approved by your Committee by their electronic signature - Once all approvals are made, the ePOS is final.
+A Plan of study (ePOS) outlining the courses to be taken (or already taken) as part of your degree needs to be submitted online (see 'Processing your Plan of Study') by the end of your first year. - Total of 30 credit hours of research and coursework - Research credit hours not documented on ePOS - A maximum of 12 Purdue credit hours of coursework at the 50000- and 60000- level used to satisfy the requirements of one (and only one) Purdue master's degree may be used on the plan of study for a second Purdue master's degree. - Coursework used to satisfy the requirements of a master's degree from an institution other than Purdue may not be used on a Purdue master's plan of study. - A maximum of 6 credit hours of upper-level courses (30000- or 40000- level courses at Purdue) that were not required by your undergraduate degree allowed on the ePOS - Before the plan is submitted online the student should meet with his/her advisory committee with a rough draft of the plan of study.
+Plans of study will be typed by the student on the web and sent to the Agronomy Graduate Program Coordinator to check for errors. - The ePOS is then approved by your Advisory Committee, the Graduate Program Coordinator, the Agronomy Graduate Chair and the Graduate School.
+You will be notified after approval. - Once all approvals are made, the ePOS is final.
 Changes to the plan of study are possible prior to the beginning of the last semester. - 4.
 Be sure to keep copies of all paperwork and make sure that these deadlines are met.
-You must assume the responsibility and ownership of your graduate program. - 5.
-Coursework - 24 course credit hours including: - One Interactive Seminar (1 credit hours) Example Purdue courses that fulfill this requirement include: AGRY 69600, 59600, 59700
+You must assume the responsibility and ownership of your graduate program.